 - 1 cup Mozzarella cheese shredded

-- 1 pound cooked shrimp peeled, deveined, and tails removed
+- 1 pound cooked shrimp peeled, deveined, and tails removed (about 20-25 pieces)

 - ½ cup butter cut into large cubes